-Lord, grant me the grace to embrace you in faith, hope, and love.
+Lord, grant me the grace to embrace you in faith, hope, and love.1.
+Sent from God:

 I will embrace God's will today as Mary did -- with faith and love.